 Special topics in art.
 May be repeated for credit as topics vary.
 Content and semester hours will vary.
-Prerequisites
+Prerequisites may apply.
+Additional fee may be required.
+Goal 2A

 ARTS2000 Individual Study Goal 2A 1-3 s.h.

 + ARTS2220 Advanced Drawing 3 s.h.